zalo/DearPy3D/README.md

 ## Hello Triangle
 Single file examples of creating a triangle with various graphics APIs.
-This were collected and modified from various sources as a starting point.
+These were collected and modified from various sources as a starting point.

 ## Building
 ### Windows